publiccodenet/projects/index.md

 In a series of workshop, we want to build a network of collaborators to identify directions for the development of public code, and set up research & development projects and grant applications.

-«Smart Cities?
-Public Code!» is a collaboration between the City of Amsterdam, the Amsterdam University of Applied Sciences and Vurb.Agency.
+**Smart Cities?
+Public Code!** is a collaboration between the City of Amsterdam, the Amsterdam University of Applied Sciences and Vurb.Agency.

 [smartcities.publiccode.net](https://smartcities.publiccode.net/)